 Social media for learning

-6. Gamify as much as you can – Think about the content that is crucial in your curriculum and make a list.
-Teachers tend to cover essentials in a very traditional way, so if you cannot skip certain lessons, make them meaningful.
-Think of a different way you can gamify each essential lesson in your curriculum – from making vlogs as homework to interviewing people using the given grammar structure.
+6. Gamify as much as you can – Think about the crucial content in your curriculum and make a list.
+Teachers tend to cover essentials very traditionally, so make them meaningful if you cannot skip certain lessons.
+Think of a different way to gamify each essential lesson in your curriculum – from making vlogs as homework to interviewing people using the given grammar structure.

 Headlining plain activities as click-bait Youtube videos